aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/convert-a-document/convert-a-document-to-pdf/_index.md

 title: Convert a Document to PDF in Java
 articleTitle: Convert a Document to PDF
 linktitle: Convert a Document to PDF
-description: "Convert a document in Word or any other supported format to PDF, which preserves the original appearance of a document during its rendering on various platforms."
+description: "Convert a document in Word or any other supported format to PDF, which preserves the original appearance of a document during its rendering on various platforms using Java."
 aliases:
     - /java/converting-a-microsoft-word-document-using-save-method/
 type: docs